Apply for TAFDC

 - Are a caregiver for a child you are related to but who is not your biological or adopted child

 - As a caregiver, you can apply for TAFDC for only the child(ren) in your care.
-DTA will not look at your income and assets when you apply, even though the application is in your name.
+DTA will not look at your income when you apply, even though the application is in your name.
 If the child in your case has income, that may affect eligibility.

 - You live in Massachusetts,